-2. Managing the data A key benefit of Digital Construction is the centralized storage and sharing of information across a project, bringing transparency and removing silos.
+A key benefit of Digital Construction is the centralized storage and sharing of information across a project, bringing transparency and removing silos.
 This requires practices to be implemented that go beyond simply digitizing information.
 Projects are frequently multi-person, -tier and -organization in nature; designing and implementing a new information management workflow can be difficult across multiple parties.
 Without investment in the design of new procedures and education in their use, digital data and tools can inadvertently be misused.
 Developing IT middleware that enables centralized processes and operations over reduced data bandwidths is where PointFuse fits in.

-3. Progressing the data lifecycle Once the digital process has been populated, it continues to need to be fed.
+Once the digital process has been populated, it continues to need to be fed.
 Projects work in lifecycles from beginning to end, so does the built environment.
 For digital tools to bring benefit they need to be able to deliver the right information in unison with the project lifecycle.
 For example, in construction verification, laser scanning provides great opportunity to capture as-built information at each phase of construction for comparison with design information to avoid costly errors before they happen.
 However, if the process to interpret the point cloud or to convert the point cloud into a compatible 3D data model don’t fit the projects timescales, then this may deter the use of the technology in the first place.
 PointFuse has focused on reducing the project time (usually by 70%) to convert reality capture data into 3D as-built geometries that fit into existing time-constrained processes such as clash detection.

-4. Multiple tools and multiple opportunities to optimize It is often said that while the construction industry has been one of the slowest to adopt new technologies, it is for this reason that it has often been green pasture for many technology start-ups.
+It is often said that while the construction industry has been one of the slowest to adopt new technologies, it is for this reason that it has often been green pasture for many technology start-ups.
 With each new offering trying to carve its niche, there are many new digital tools being brought to market to focus on specific processes, leading to variable adoption not only across the industry, but also across individual projects.
 Projects can be transient in nature, bringing together multiple teams that have worked together previously, each within their own experiences and preferences, bringing challenges in both standardization and collaboration.
 That is why PointFuse has been designed to integrate with current workflows, accepting all file formats in and outputting directly to any 3D online programmes: no third-party plugins are required.

 Some terms used in this blog may be alien to some.
 Construction is complex by its nature and brand-new processes bring learning curves and requirements for training.
 There are many activities, such as those involving architectural design and engineering, where licensed sign-off and specific qualifications are required.
 However, while the engineer is qualified to assess a beam’s loadbearing characteristics, they may not be specialists in the digitization of that beam’s geometry from the laser scanned point cloud of that beam.
 At PointFuse, we believe in processes that place the right type of data into the hands of the right person in the team, at the right time.
 Within the portion of the project lifecycle where our solutions operate, this means delivering as-built information collected by reality capture into the hands of the construction engineer or project manager, without them needing to spend excess project time on converting point cloud data into the data models that are compatible with their software or process.
 The intention here is not necessarily to de-skill, but to ease the process of guiding the user through standardised tasks of data conversion and preparation, regardless of who this task has been assigned to.